hanzoai/ROCm/docs/how-to/rocm-for-ai/train-a-model.rst

 Disable NUMA auto-balancing
 ---------------------------

-Generally, application performance can benefit from disabling NUMA auto-balancing; however, there are certain types of workloads where doing so might be detrimental to performance.
+Generally, application performance can benefit from disabling NUMA auto-balancing.
+However, it might be detrimental to performance with certain types of worklaods.

 Run the command ``cat /proc/sys/kernel/numa_balancing`` to check your current NUMA (Non-Uniform Memory Access) settings.
 Output ``0`` indicates this setting is disabled.
 If there is no output or